-

 The PRIMA implant builds on decades of research to miniaturize solar technology.
 It is inserted into the subretinal space where the photoreceptors have degenerated, and electrical stimulation activates the remaining intact neurons to restore vision.

-Science’s PRIMAvera clinical study is focused on AMD and is ongoing in Europe.
-This study seeks to evaluate the safety and efficacy of the PRIMA implant on patients with AMD while a separate feasibility study in the US continues.
+Science's PRIMAvera clinical study in Europe was focused on AMD and has been completed with positive preliminary results.
+This study evaluated the safety and efficacy of the PRIMA implant on patients with AMD.
+Based on these results, we have submitted an application for a CE mark to the European Union.
+A separate feasibility study in the US continues.

 Resources